Frequently asked questions

 Will PiP have a brick and mortar teaching shop again someday?

 Yes!
 Our presses are ready to roll.
-Send us your leads on a beautiful storefront space for us to activate!
+Send us your leads on a beautiful storefront space for us in to activate in Seattle!

 How is Partners in Print funded?